ricardoschalkwyk/event-manager-front-end/readMe.md

 # ADMIN USE

+The adminAccess.txt file holds the logins to test admin control

 The admin will be a user that has has an option exclusive to them on their dropdown when pressing the profile button.